 Last week, the Cameras released an EP, All Your Friends, and played a show at the Turf Club.
 Well, better late than never, right?
 Poppy with an unpredictably shifting melody, centered on the lyric “She and all your friends get along real fine” in an ominous way, this is my fave of the EP’s three songs,

-Kris Johnson’s new album EAT peaks for me on this quick grungy hit of big, tunefully unkept guitar—which of course drops out to a quiet strum when appropriate.
-I don’t know exactly what he’s ranting about, but he seems to know, and that’s what matters.
+These scrappy kids' new album Eat peaks for me on this quick grungy hit of big, tunefully unkept guitar—which of course drops out to a quiet strum when appropriate.
+I don’t know exactly what they're ranting about, but they seem to know, and that’s what matters.

 Gully Boys, “Bad Day”